 Demo Scenes

-The Components sample includes three demo scenes:
+The Components sample includes four demo scenes:

 • UIViewTransitionDemo: Demonstrates UIView fade event integration